super7ramp/croiseur/croiseur-dictionary/README.md

 Typically, these modules:

-* Retrieve the dictionary data - location information may be hard-coded, read from configuration or system property like `com.gitlab.super7ramp.croiseur.dictionary.path`;
+* Retrieve the dictionary data - location information may be hard-coded, read from configuration or system property like `re.belv.croiseur.dictionary.path`;
 * Decode these data using codecs;
 * Expose the decoded data via the `croiseur-spi-dictionary` interface.